Language Inclusion for Boundedly-Ambiguous Vector Addition Systems is Decidable: Unambiguous VASS

 Now we are ready to prove Theorem~\ref{thm:unambiguous}.
 Let $V_1$ be a VASS and $V_2$ be an unambiguous VASS, both with labels from $\Sigma$.
 We first compute a finite family $\F$ separating languages of $V_2$ which can be performed in elementary time by Theorem~\ref{thm:reg-sep-upgrade} and then we compute a finite monoid $M$ together with a homomorphism $h: \Sigma^* \to M$ recognising all the languages from $\F$.
-By Proposition~\ref{prop:decoration} we get that $L(V_1) \subseteq L(V_2)$ if and only if $L_{(M,h)}(V_1) \subseteq L_{(M,h)}(V_2)$.
-We now compute HVASSes $V'_1 = V_{1_{(M,h)}}$ and $V'_2 = V_{2_{(M,h)}}$.
+By Proposition~\ref{prop:decoration} we get that $L(V_1) \subseteq L(V_2)$ if and only if $L(V_1)_{(M,h)} \subseteq L(V_2)_{(M,h)}$.
+We now compute HVASS $V'_1 = V_{1_{(M,h)}}$ and $V'_2 = V_{2_{(M,h)}}$ as described above in the paragraph HVASS construction.
 By Theorem~\ref{thm:uvass-to-hvass} the HVASS $V'_2$ is deterministic.
 Thus it remains to check whether the language of a HVASS $V'_1$ is included in the language of a deterministic HVASS $V'_2$, which is in \ackermann due to Theorem~\ref{thm:hvass-inclusion}.